Ethan-Chew/UnifiedGoods/docs/testing.md

 # Testing
 How the UnifiedGoods site can be tested, to ensure that all implimented features work as expected.
-UnifiedGoods has been tested to be Mobile Responsive.
-On mobile, the alignment of various elements would be changed in order to accomodate the smaller screen size.
-In addition, font sizes are decreased as well.

 ## Preparations
 1. Verify that you have created an account with UnifiedGoods.